ckan/ckan-docker-base/README.md

 ```
 Usage: ./build.sh <action> [<params>]
 Available actions:
   versions                                - Shows the current CKAN versions used
-  build <version> [base|dev] - Builds images for a CKAN version
+  build <version> [base|dev] [py version] - Builds images for a CKAN version
-                               Pass 'base' or 'dev' to just build these.
+                                          - Pass 'base' or 'dev' to just build these.
+                                          - Optionally specify a Python version.
   push  <version>                         - Pushes images to the Docker Hub

 ```